 Here are some tips that parents can be practicing before and whilst their kids start E-learning.

-Talk to your kids about the dangers that they could face online, and teach them what to look out for so they too can become cyber savvy.
+1. Make your kids aware of online safety talk.
+To your kids about the dangers that they could face online, and teach them what to look out for so they too can become cyber-savvy.

-Co-Viewing internet with kids allow parents to know what their kids are up to and can guide them towards internet safety.
+2. Watch and browse together with your kids.
+Co-Viewing the internet with kids allow parents to know what their kids are up to and can guide them towards internet safety.

+3. Use parental controls and enable safety to browse options.
 Activate parental controls, and restrict access.
-This can help your kids’ access specific websites, app which are meant for them.
+This can help your kids access specific websites and apps which is meant for them.

-Teach kids not to share personal information like their name, parent’s name, Address, siblings name, phone number etc without the permission parents
+5. Teach kids to never share any personal information.
+Teach kids not to share personal information like their name, parent’s name, Address, siblings’ name, phone number etc without the permission of parents.

-Kids are attracted to requests from stranger to be more social, make sure your kids is aware about the dangers of interacting with strangers.
+7. Tell them not to interact with strangers kids.
+Kids are attracted to requests from strangers to be more social, so make sure your kids are aware of the dangers of interacting with strangers.
 Hackers are ready to use kids to steal information.

 What teachers can do to keep the students safe?

-Students often look up to their teachers for guidance, which is why here’s a couple of things you could be doing to help your students stay safe online wherever they are.
+Students often look up to their teachers for guidance, which is why here are a couple of things you could be doing to help your students stay safe online wherever they are.
 Whatever you decide it’s always good to get participation from parents and students.

-No one likes a bully, especially a Cyberbully.
-Unfortunately with social media now at the center of almost every kid’s life, cyber bullying is on the rise.
+3. Create an effective Cyberbullying reporting system if one likes a bully, especially a Cyberbully.
+Unfortunately with social media now at the centre of almost every kid’s life, cyberbullying is on the rise.
 That’s why it’s important for teachers to make students aware of the support systems that are in place to help combat this issue.
-Enforce an attitude that reporting cyber bully is helping to combat this issue.
+Enforce an attitude that reporting cyberbullying is helping to combat this issue.